GoogleCloudDataproc/initialization-actions/hive-llap/README.md

 You can use this initialization action to create a new Dataproc cluster with LLAP enabled:

 1. Use the `gcloud` command to create a new cluster with this initialization action.
 By default, LLAP will consume all nodes but one.
 If you want to customize the number of nodes LLAP runs on, please use the metadata paramater, num-llap-nodes to specifiy how many nodes to deploy LLAP on.
 You need at least 1 node open to run Tez AM's.
+You can also include the use of the 'init-actions-repo' metadata option.
+This will auto download the additonal files in the repo including a file for restarting LLAP (llap_restart.sh).
    ```bash
     REGION=<region>
     CLUSTER_NAME=<cluster_name>